zerwes/ansible-role-backup/README.md

 configure hosts as backup client / server and run a scheduled backup from the server using rsync+ssh

+optional: handle lxc container on proxmox for backup and use lvm snapshots

 ## Steps:

 ### hosts file